MassOS-Linux/MassOS/postinst.md

 flatpak list
 ```
 ## Suggested software
-MassOS is designed to be minimal.
-It does not include a default web browser or mail client.
-It's easy to install one using the steps below.
+MassOS comes preinstalled with the Firefox Web Browser and Thunderbird Mail Client.
+If you'd prefer to use something else, it's easy to install a different one using the steps below.
+There are also some other common apps you may want, such as media players and text editors.
 Here are some recommended open-source programs.
 Do not forget that this list barely scratches the surface of what is available with Flatpak:
-### Web browsers
+### Alternative web browsers
-- Firefox
+- LibreWolf
 - Chromium
+- Midori
 - GNOME Web (Epiphany)
-### Mail clients
+### Alternative mail clients
-- Thunderbird
 - Evolution
 - Geary
+- Claws Mail
 ### Media players
 - VLC Media Player
 - Celluloid
+- Clapper
+- mpv
 ### Advanced text editors
 - Atom
 - Visual Studio Code
+- Brackets
 # Tips.
 - While Flatpak is the default and prefered package manager, many software packages can also be run on MassOS via the use of AppImages.
 - Most development tools and headers are preserved in the MassOS system, allowing the user to easily compile any missing command-line software they might need.
 Autotools, Meson, and CMake build systems are supported.